DiODeProject/MultiAlternativeDecisions/README.md

 Both `computeProjections.m` and `numericalSimulations.m` take a number of compulsory arguments to specify the precise decision problem to be solved/simulated.

-Finally, you can plot the computed results using the third, fourth, and fifth sections of the `non-linear-time/plotResults.m` script.
+Finally, you can plot the computed results from sensitivity analyses (see _Cluster operation_ below) of the results using `non-linear-time/multiplot.m` script.

 ### Cluster operation

-`qsub` scripts are provided to run batch parallel experiments on a cluster:
+`qsub` scripts are provided to run batch parallel experiments on a cluster, in order to perform sensitivity analyses:
 * `compute.sh`
 * `numerical.sh`